jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 ![Expand to Rows](expand_to_rows.png)

-The `expand_to_rows` column takes the column to expand.
+The `expand_to_rows` column's first argument again specifies the column to expand.
 In this case, the column is expanded to a set of rows, each containing a single value from the Vectors.
 Any other column's value is repeated for each new row added.
 The second parameter (`at_least_one_row`) ensures that if a value is `Nothing` or an empty `Vector`, then a single row is added with a `Nothing` value.

 The `add_row_number` function allows the creation of an index column.
 By default, this will be called `Row` and start numbering from 1.
 The `name` parameter allows changing the output name.
 The initial value and increment can be set using the `from` and `step` parameters.
 The following two options enable adding a grouping (in this case, by `Category` and `Year`) and finally allow for applying an ordering if desired.